 Can we visit?
 The only people we allow to visit our home are people with a reservation, after we have gotten to know you and then only if we can coordinate it in our schedules for your kitten selection.
 You will come to our home to pickup your baby and certain times we arrange a visit to choose a kitten if the timing is perfect for everyone.
 Please do not even ask us about visiting our home if you do not have a reservation.
 Without sounding rude please understand we are asked on average weekly about people wanting to visit to see a Sphynx or if they have allergic reactions to them.
 Our home is not a petting zoo.

 Can we pay more to skip up or move up on the list?
 No.

 Payment Schedules?
-We require approval first, $200 deposit and contract, then balance on pickup at our ranch home outside Abilene, Texas.
+We require application approval first, $200 deposit and contract, then balance on pickup at our ranch home outside Abilene, Texas.
 The only exception to that requirement is if we meet you at the airport, or if we are flying the baby to you.
-Then we up that amount to 50% of the kitten price, plus the airport delivery fee or our travel expenses for obvious reasons.
+Then we do require payment of 50% of the kitten price, plus the airport delivery fee or our travel expenses for obvious reasons.
 The balance will still be due in cash upon delivery.
 If you have questions please just ask.